 As Western Sydney continues to develop at a rapid pace, urban green spaces are disappearing from the landscape or being encroached on by buildings to the detriment of nature and people.

 To lend a hand, Western Sydney Parklands Trust contracted Greening Australia to develop ‘Bringing Back the Bush – 500 Schools Planting Program”, a program to engage local schools to bring native plants back to their urban areas through a series of planting events.

-To date, we have engaged almost 14,000 students from local primary and high schools to plant an impressive 77,000 trees providing habitat and relinking native landscapes in three highly developed Sydney suburbs – Abbotsbury, Dean Park, and West Hoxton.
+Over the past three years, we’ve worked with students from 90 local primary and high schools to plant more than 60,000 trees and shrubs, providing habitat and relinking native landscapes in three highly developed Sydney suburbs – Abbotsbury, Dean Park, and West Hoxton.

 Along with instructing the young gardeners on proper planting techniques, we jump at the opportunity to educate the students about their local wildlife, the value of plants, Indigenous perspectives on the native bushland, and the importance of the work they are doing.